chintan-dhandhusariya/react-redux-ts-auth/README.md

 ## Dev Setup

+- Install Node (v 16.x) and Yarn.
-To run the app, clone the repo on your local and install all dependencies with `yarn`.
+- Clone the repo on your local and install all dependencies with `yarn`.
+- To run the app, run the command `yarn start`.

 ## Notes